dariansal/deep-learning-mnist/model-reports/pytorch-model-reports.md

     - Both models demonstrate high accuracy on the MNIST test dataset

 2. Generalization to Out-of-Distribution Data:
-    - The MLP struggles significantly more than the CNN when dealing with the out-of-distribution `test-images` data (handwritten digits I drew)
+    - The MLP struggles significantly more than the CNN when dealing with the out-of-distribution `test-images` data
     - Suggests that the CNN has better generalization capabilities for real world data

 3. Data Augmentation Strategy: